We're exploring the demand for electric vehicle charging points across Folkestone & Hythe. This will help us to plan future charging locations.

 The new charging points are being installed by Connected Kerb, one of the UK's biggest providers.
-The six existing off-street points, provided by F&HDC, will be replaced.
-A total of 23 charging points provided by commercial businesses are already in place and will remain.

 The charging points offer a mixture of fast 7Kwh, 22kw and rapid 50Kwh, depending on the location.
-They will be in 25 of the district's 27 car parks (unfortunately, some of the car parks are unsuitable).

 For a guide as to how the charging points work, go to: Connected Kerb

 The Kent picture

 A total of 600 points will be installed across the county over the next two years, with districts applying for 75% funding through KCC, and Connected Kerb funding the remaining 25%.

 The other five authorities are Gravesham Borough Council, Medway Council, Sevenoaks District Council, Thanet District Council, and Tonbridge and Malling Borough Council.